 Mobile applications are clearly the present and future of tech.
 In today's business landscape, work is often conducted or enhanced by strategic use of mobile apps.
-With apps being such a vital part of business operations, it proves wise for us to understand not just how to use them, but how are apps built and why?
+With apps being such a vital part of business operations, it proves wise for us to understand not just how to use them, but how are mobile apps built and why?

 7 Stages of Modern Mobile App Development